oh-just-another/diagram/packages/templates/README.md

 ## Design notes

-- **Templates own factories, not shape data.** A factory closes over a static blueprint plus a tiny runtime context.
+- **Templates own factories, not element data.** A factory closes over a static blueprint plus a tiny runtime context.
 JSON specs serialise the blueprint; the runtime factory is reconstructed on import via `templateFromSpec`.
 - **One registry per app.** The `defaultRegistry` singleton is enough for almost every host; advanced cases (multi-tenant editors, plugin sandboxes) build their own `TemplateRegistry`.
 - **Built-in icons are inline SVG.** No external image deps; trivially replaceable via `registry.replace({ ...template, icon })`.
 - **`category` is `string`.** `"basic"` and `"flowchart"` are conventions surfaced as `StandardCategory`; plugins are free to introduce their own category name.